Lorelei homeschooled her only child through high school using an eclectic style of home education.

 - instructing only your child and being “deemed sufficiently qualified to provide home-based instruction by the superintendent of the local school district.”

-Again, my son was not yet of compulsory age for attending public school, which is usually anywhere from 7-8 years of age in most states.
+Again, my son was not yet of compulsory age for attending public school, which is usually anywhere from seven to eight years of age in most states.
 I did however look into the state laws for home educating.
-Indiana is very homeschool friendly.
+Indiana is very homeschool-friendly.
 They only require that your schooling runs for as many days as the public school.
 And that you provide schooling in English with equivalent studies to that of public schools, however they provide no definition of what that is.
 You must also take daily attendance for generally 180 days and have those records available if anyone asks for them.
 You do not have to register unless asked to by the state superintendent.
 That's unlikely unless you bring some negative attention to yourself.

-This is a great state to homeschool in as they tend to leave you alone.
+This is a great state for homeschooling, as they tend to leave you alone.
 They do require you keep a precise number of hours for specific core subjects, a journal and keep some samples of work.
 Core subjects include reading, math, language arts, social studies, and science.
 The other classes are chosen by the homeschool.
 I chose subjects like life skills, foreign language, and history.
 1,000 hours per school term.
 Homeschoolers normally do not keep an actual hour.
 Instead they count an hour as how long a subject takes to do.
 A math assignment may take 30 minutes, but it is counted as an hour.
 The easiest way to keep track was to create a journal that listed the subject and what we were doing that day.
 I usually schooled year-round and split the hours for the year accordingly.
 What I disliked about this futile process was that you did all the journaling and hour counting and no one ever looked at it.
 It was a “just in case” kind of ritual.

 This is also a great state to homeschool in.
 They only require you to name your school and then register that name with the board of education.
 This can seem intimidating, but they just keep it on file.
-This must be done when your child turns 7.
+This must be done when your child turns seven.
 You must also teach the equivalent hours that a public school would keep and test periodically.
 You are also asked to plan and schedule your instruction, but there is no time frame to that precondition, so this could technically be the night before.

 This was the last state we homeschooled in as my son graduated.
 It requires a few things, but again nothing major.
 You must file an intent to homeschool with the school superintendent of the county, provide a copy of your child’s birth certificate, and teach reading, grammar, math, social studies, and science.
 You are also supposed to file a termination of homeschooling letter, but I did not do that when my son took a semester off to attend public high school.
 I gave my son a certificate of graduation and we were done.
 He then went on to college.